raynahata/raynahata/_projects/3_project.md

 This work was done under [Dr.Steven Smith](https://www.cs.cmu.edu/~sfs/) at Carnegie Mellon University, with funding provided by National Science Foundation Award 2038612 and the RISS program.

-You can [download the paper](assets/pdf/RISS2021.pdf) published in the RISS working journals here.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">